 Sleep therapy: Sleep therapy such as cognitive behavioural therapy for insomnia (CBT-I) is usually recommended as the first-line treatment to treat insomnia.
 This therapy eliminates and controls negative thoughts that are known to stimulate the brain before sleep.
 This therapy improves the quality of sleep and keeps away negative thoughts.Sleep therapy includes relaxation techniques, stimulus control therapy, sleep restriction and light therapy that are effective in managing insomnia.

 Insomnia can be managed effectively by the below-mentioned practices, such as:

 - Do not use the bed for work or other activities apart from sleep and sex.

-- Avoid use of gadgets such as smart phones, laptops, computer or television at least half-an-hour before bedtime.
+- Avoid the use of gadgets such as smartphones, laptops, computer or television at least half-an-hour before bedtime.

 - Practice yoga and meditation along with the conventional treatment as it improves the quality of sleep and also reduces stress.

 - Avoid taking plenty of fluids such as water or caffeinated beverages before sleep as it increases the visit to the toilet.

 - Do not consume medications such as antihypertensive and diuretic drugs before bedtime as it causes increased urination and frequent visits to the toilet.